victorvianna/face-tweaking/README.md

 ## Requirements

 Java 1.8
 OpenCV 3.2
+JavaFX

 ## Instructions

+Setup the JAVA_HOME environment variable.
 To compile, open a shell and run
 ```
-$ bash COMPILE.sh
+$ ./COMPILE.sh
 ```
 To start the application, add the desired image file as image.jpg (jpg, not jpeg) to the project root, open a shell and run
 ```
-$ sudo bash RUN.sh
+$ ./RUN.sh
 ```
 Choose which tweak you want to apply and the option (Ex: Change eye color / Blue eyes).
 Important: After the tweaked image is shown, PRESS SPACE TO CONTINUE.
 Do not close the image!